 Project budget planning is an assessment of the organization’s goal regarding resources and their availability.
-Planning of everything and anything within the prroject is linked to financial resources.
+Planning of everything and anything within the project is linked to financial resources.

 Budgeting is a process of coordinated planning and management of an organization’s activities using indicators that help determine the contribution of each unit and manager to achieving goals.

-- Strategic planning is for long-term It involves the formulation of objectives, scope, and general quantitative landmarks.
+- Strategic planning is for the long term.
+It involves the formulation of objectives, scope, and general quantitative landmarks.

-- Tactical planning is carried out in the medium terms.
+- Tactical planning is carried out in medium terms.
 It determines the resources that the company needs to enter the selected strategic level.
-Usually carried out in the form of business plan.
+Usually carried out in the form of a business plan.

 - Operational planning covers the current activities of the enterprise, carried out in the form of budgeting.